Following a successful career as a journalist, graphic designer, and marketer, Gary Kauffman is now a freelance writer.

-The A’s had a nine-game stretch from August 9-17 without using a reliever.
-That followed a seven-game stretch from July 17-22 without a reliever.
+The A’s had a nine-game stretch from August 9 to August 17 without using a reliever.
+That followed a seven-game stretch from July 17 to July 22 without a reliever.
 Both of those stretches included complete games in both games of a doubleheader.
 There was another stretch of six complete games as well.
 Seven times that season Oakland had three consecutive complete games and four times had four consecutive complete games.

 September call-ups didn’t make much difference, either.
 In 31 games from September 1 through October 5, the A’s recorded 20 complete games.
 You might think this was because they were in the hunt for a playoff spot—they finished second but were 14 games behind Kansas City.

 Martin used two pitchers 24 times during the season, three pitchers 24 times, and four or more 19 times.
 In 2017, the Yankees used four or more 19 times in May alone, and they used four or more 21 times in June.